shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Options are

 - **Off**:  Neither the TS or Power is shown in bold to indicate an override
-- **TS**:   The TS is shown in bold if the TS has been overridden by either pressing the * (Star) key or by a TS override on a Contact / TG
+- **TS**:   The TS is shown as cTS1 or CTS2 if the TS has been overridden by either pressing the * (Star) key or by a TS override on a Contact / TG
 - **Pwr**:  The Power is shown in bold if a channel specific power setting is currently being applied which overrides the master power setting
 - **Both**: Equivalent to both the TS and Pwr options as described above.